rebner-mork/ManualSupervisionOfSheepOnPasture/README.md

 Make sure to be inside the `./app` directory to run commands towards the mobile app.

 ### Testing
 Due to Flutter not yet supporting integration tests directly in browsers, they have to run on an emulator/AVD (Android virtual device).
+The AVD has to be a digital device as the tests relies on a localhost connection (i.e. not a physical device).

 <b>Unit & widget tests</b>: `flutter test`